Connect with others who understand.

 Causes of Type 2 Narcolepsy

-The precise reason why people develop type 2 narcolepsy remains unknown.
+The reason why people develop type 2 narcolepsy remains unknown.
 Unlike type 1 narcolepsy, hypocretin levels in people with type 2 tend to be normal.
-Between 10 percent and 24 percent of those with type 2 narcolepsy have low hypocretin levels, compared to 90 percent of those with type 1.
+One study found between 10 percent and 30 percent of those with type 2 narcolepsy have low to intermediate hypocretin levels.

 Individuals with type 2 who also have lower hypocretin levels may go on to develop cataplexy, and their condition may be reclassified.
 A study of 171 people with type 2 narcolepsy found that 33 percent of those with low hypocretin levels developed cataplexy an average of 15 years after the onset of daytime sleepiness.